 You must pass all assessment components to pass the module.

-Group Presentation - A group oral presentation where the whole team will describe the project to an academic audience and answer technical and non-technical questions after its delivery.
+Group Presentation - A group presentation where the whole team will describe the project to an academic audience and answer technical and non-technical questions after its delivery.
 The delivery style of the presentation will be selected by the group (pre-recorded video, poster, slide presentation).
 The allocated individual mark will be informed by peer assessment.

-The individual technical contribution of each student will conform a technical appendix to the group project report.
-The individual technical contribution is described, including and how it relates to the work plan.
+The individual technical contribution of each student will form a technical appendix to the group project report.
+The individual technical contribution is described, including how it relates to the work plan.
 The maximum length of the individual technical appendix is 8 pages.
 The individual technical appendix is submitted at the same time as the group report.

 Feedback on assessment